rajpipaliya048/tutor-test/README.rst

 .. image:: https://raw.githubusercontent.com/overhangio/tutor-mfe/release/media/gradebook.png
     :alt: Gradebook MFE screenshot

 This instructor-only MFE is for viewing individual and aggregated grade results for a course.
 To access this MFE, go to a course → Instructor tab → Student Admin → View gradebook.
-The URL should be: ``http(s)://{{ MFE_HOST }}/gradebook/{{ course ID }}``.
+The URL should be: ``http(s)://{{ TEST_MFE_HOST }}/gradebook/{{ course ID }}``.
 When running locally, the gradebook of the demo course is available at: http://apps.local.openedx.io/gradebook/course-v1:edX+DemoX+Demo_Course

 Learner Dashboard
 ~~~~~~~~~~~~~~~~~